An organization of the brain

 Most authors agree on the Neocortex being the center of these functions.
 We also call it the Left Brain.
 One of the major drawbacks of this brain is its poor capacity at handling information, a mere 16 bits of information per second.
 This part of the Mind is regarded by many as the utmost achievement in the matter of higher evolution.

-But Brain 3 is in fact only the most recent part of the brain and like any newly released products, it is full of imperfections.
+But Brain 3 is in fact only the most recent part of the brain and like any newly released product, it is full of imperfections.

 Brain 2 - Limbic - is creating our life